antonio-petricca/gpio-wire/README.md

  - "uninstall-mockup" : unload mock-up and kernel module.

- - "write-no-crc" : ask a string to send to receiver without CRC (remember to disable CRC check on Rx) to debug without have to compile tester Tx.
+ - "write-no-crc" : ask a string to send to receiver without CRC (remember to disable CRC check on RX) to debug without have to compile tester TX.

 So, for example, to build the kernel module on your preferred linux distribution you could you issue these commands: